 No matter your topic, successful PowerPoint shows depend on three main factors: your command of PPT’s design tools, your attention to presentation processes, and your devotion to consistent style.
-If you can do all three effectively, you’ll find that your PowerPoint presentations won’t be the only pieces of your marketing toolkit improving!

 Good style is the hardest and most important skillset to master.
 It’s more than design; it defines your vision for PowerPoint.